 When using medicine – prescription, over-the-counter (OTC), or supplements (including herbs and vitamins) – remember that no medicine is completely safe.

-Here are some things you can do to help reduce the risks from using medicines and to get the most benefit:
+Here are some things you can do to help reduce the risks of using medicines and to get the most benefit:

 - Take an active role in your own healthcare – evaluate your treatment choices